 Figure 2 MR spectra of a) high grade glioma, b) low grade glioma and c) a healthy person, and T1-weighted MRI showing volume localisation for MR spectroscopy for d) the high grade glioma (a) with peripheral contrast uptake, and e) the low grade glioma (b), which shows no contrast uptake.
 All spectra are recorded with long echo time (135 ms).
 In the spectrum from the healthy control (c), the N-acetylaspartate (NAA) peak has higher intensity than the peaks for choline (Cho) and creatine (Cr), whereas choline, at 3.2 ppm, is the dominant peak in the spectra from both the high grade (a) and low grade glioma (b).
 In the high grade glioma (a), a negative peak from lactate can also be seen at 1.3 ppm.
 Spectra are scaled relative to the creatine signal.

 High grade gliomas are usually treated with surgery followed by radiochemotherapy.
 Radiochemotherapy can lead to oedema with contrast uptake in the operated area, so-called pseudoprogression.
 This is difficult to distinguish from genuine tumour progression on MRI, but MR spectroscopy can help differentiate tumour growth from a radiation response and pseudoprogression.
 Typically, the MR spectrum will show high levels of choline in cases of tumour progression, whereas areas with pseudoprogression will show lactate and mobile lipids as a sign of necrosis.
-Using MR spectroscopy in addition to diffusion MRI has been shown to increase accuracy in discriminating between pseudoprogression and genuine tumour progression (11).
-As an independent modality, MR spectroscopy has moderate accuracy for diagnosing tumours, but it can be valuable when used in combination with MRI (9).
+Using MR spectroscopy in addition to diffusion MRI has been shown to increase accuracy in discriminating between pseudoprogression and genuine tumour progression (

 Research and future potential